 - ½ cup unsweetened cocoa powder

-- 3.4 ounce dry chocolate pudding mix
+- 3.4 ounce dry instant chocolate pudding mix, read label for gluten free

 - 1 teaspoon baking powder